 What is the difference between contracted hours & actual hours?

 Contracted hours, as discussed, are the hours an employer must provide to an employee.
 In reality, this may not be the number of hours they actually work.
 Things like holidays and sickness can reduce the number of actual worked hours.
 And working overtime can increase the number.
 Some contracts will include mandatory overtime; meaning an employee must work extra hours in certain situations.
-Other times, overtime will be optional and may even be incentivised in some way.
+Other times, overtime will be optional and may even be incentivized in some way.

 What is ACAS’s recommendation?